Can’t get enough of news trading? Yesterday we listed down the top-tier catalysts you need to watch out for if you’re trading the British pound.

 Stephen Poloz and his gang didn’t shy away from dovish remarks though!
 For starters, the central bank acknowledged that growth in the first half of the year is not as rosy as it had estimated in May.
 They also called the weakness in Q2 2016 growth due to drops in oil exports and the wildfires in Alberta.

 They were more generous about inflation, saying that it’s still “roughly” in line with its expectations.
 However, they also recognized that lower consumer energy prices have tilted inflation risks to the downside.
 Last but not the least, the BOC is expecting a rebound in Q3 2016 as oil production picks up, Alberta recovers from the fires, and consumer spending gets a boost.

 The Loonie fell across the board

 Apparently, market players didn’t care for the BOC’s dovish remarks.
-Much like in the July, the central bank’s dovishness set the tone for the Loonie’s price action in the next trading sessions.
+Much like in July, the central bank’s dovishness set the tone for the Loonie’s price action in the next trading sessions.

 It also didn’t help that Canada’s lower-tier reports like building permits and capacity utilization printed to the downside the day after the BOC’s statement.
-As a result, the Loonie’s downtrend was sustained until the end of the week.
+As a result, Loonie’s downtrend was sustained until the end of the week.

 No changes are expected this month